-Al-Hag calls on Third States to:
+Al-Haq calls on Third States to:

-- Recognise and acknowledge that the root causes underpinning Israel's laws, policies, and practices implicating systematic violations and crimes against the Palestinian people as a whole, including in the case of Beita, are those of a Zionist settler-colonial and apartheid regime; - Address the root causes of Israeli violations including by fulfilling Third States' erga omnes obligations, arising from Israel's denial of the Palestinian people's inalienable right to self-determination and the imposition and maintenance of an apartheid regime; - Not recognise the illegal situation, not render aid or assistance in maintaining the situation and cooperate to bring the illegal situation to an end.
-In doing so, third states must take positive and effective steps to overcome the illegal situation, including through, inter alia, the imposition of economic and diplomatic sanctions, and severing cultural ties; - End all trade in weapons with Israel through a two-way arms embargo and end military-security cooperation, adopt legislation to prohibit trade with illegal Israeli colonial settlements, in line with the example of the Irish Occupied Territories Bill, support and call for an annual update of the UN Database of all business enterprises involved in or with colonial settlements, and implement other effective countermeasures to reverse the illegal situation; - Use the UNGA Declaration on the Granting of Independence to Colonial Countries and Peoples, UNGA resolution "Importance of the universal realization of the right of peoples to selfdetermination and of the speedy granting of independence to
+- Recognise and acknowledge that the root causes underpinning Israel's laws, policies, and practices implicating systematic violations and crimes against the Palestinian people as a whole, including in the case of Beita, are those of a Zionist settler-colonial and apartheid regime; - Address the root causes of Israeli violations including by fulfilling Third States' erga omnes obligations, arising from Israel's denial of the Palestinian people's inalienable right to self-determination and the imposition and maintenance of an apartheid regime; - Not recognise the illegal situation, not render aid or assistance in maintaining the situation and cooperate to bring the illegal situation to an end.380 In doing so, third states must take positive and effective steps to overcome the illegal situation, including through, inter alia, the imposition of economic and diplomatic sanctions, and severing cultural ties; - End all trade in weapons with Israel through a two-way arms embargo and end military-security cooperation, adopt legislation to prohibit trade with illegal Israeli colonial settlements, in line with the example of the Irish Occupied Territories Bill, support and call for an annual update of the UN Database of all business enterprises involved in or with colonial settlements, and implement other effective countermeasures to reverse the illegal situation; - Use the UNGA Declaration on the Granting of Independence to

-ICJ, Legal Consequences of the Construction of a Wall in the Occupied Palestinian Territory (Advisory Opinion) [2004] ICJ Rep 136; ILC, 'Draft Articles on Responsibility of States for Internationally Wrongful Acts, with commentaries' (2001) UN Doc.
+380 ICJ, Legal Consequences of the Construction of a Wall in the Occupied Palestinian Territory (Advisory Opinion) [2004] ICJ Rep 136; ILC, 'Draft Articles on Responsibility of States for Internationally Wrongful Acts, with commentaries' (2001) UN Doc.
 A/56/10; HRC, 'Res S-30/1 on Ensuring Respect for International Human Rights Law and International Humanitarian Law in the Occupied Palestinian Territory, including East Jerusalem, and in Israel' (27 May 2021) UN Doc.
 A/HRC/RES/S-30/1.

-colonial countries and peoples for the effective guarantee and observance of human rights", the UN Charter, and Common Article 1 of the ICCPR, and the ICESCR to address the denial of the right of the Palestinian people to self-determination and liberation from colonial and foreign domination and alien subjugation;
+Colonial Countries and Peoples, UNGA resolution "Importance of the universal realization of the right of peoples to self-determination and of the speedy granting of independence to colonial countries and peoples for the effective guarantee and observance of human rights", the UN Charter, and Common Article 1 of the ICCPR, and the ICESCR to address the denial of the right of the Palestinian people to self-determination and liberation from colonial and foreign domination and alien subjugation;